 - Appointments will be managed to allow for social distancing between patients.
 That might mean that you’re offered fewer options for scheduling your appointment.

-- We will be asking you to arrive in our office exactly at designated time.
+- We will be asking you to arrive in our office exactly at the designated time.
 If you are early, we will be asking you to remain in your car or downstairs in the lobby until we are ready to see you.
-We are scheduling our patients accordingly which will allow us to turn over the room completely between each patients.
+We are scheduling our patients accordingly, which will allow us to turn over the room completely between each patients.

 - We will be asking you to wear a mask in all common areas and until you are in our treatment room.
 However, you must bring your own masks, as we are unable to give away any masks or gloves at this time.
 While we have masks and gloves for ourselves, we are being limited on the amounts we can purchase.
 A homemade mask or any mouth and nose covering or scarf is acceptable.

 - We ask that you do not wear gloves in our office.
 We are continually wiping down door handles and commonly touched surfaces.

 We have stocked up on the appropriate PPE (personal protective equipment), N95 masks, and look forward to welcoming back each patient.

 Our staff will be continually monitoring/cleaning the office, public areas, and treatment rooms, to ensure a safe and healthy environment.